SLColonies/Public/_docs/home.md

 Our main objective with SL Colonies is to build an RPG game which fixes the problem of broken trade and economy.
 Our goal is to create player driven economy, supply & demand between participating lands and player interaction in a grander scale where you are rewarded for participating.

 The in-game currency is not printed out of thin air.
 It must be mined, smelted, pressed into plates and minted into usable currency in order to be of any use.

-Only a certain profession has access to the coin crafting and this is controlled in order to manage inflation.
+## Join Us

+Come join us, come explore the many sims using our system and get a feel for how we work.
+Join our active communities and get to know other players of the system.